sap-tutorials/Tutorials/tutorials/ai-core-aiapi-postman-repository/ai-core-aiapi-postman-repository.md

     !![push](img/github/push.png)

-This will sync up your GitHub repository(online) with new changes you made locally.
+This will sync up your local files with GitHub repository(online).

 GitHub Desktop will only show **un-synced** changes.